treshugart/react-shade/README.md

 Most CSS solutions for React scope CSS by simulating it, but there are browser-based primitives that already do this for us.

-This library exposes the imperative [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) API as a set of React components that you can use declaratively
+This library exposes the imperative [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) API as a set of React components that you can use declaratively.

 ## Usage